Addiction vs. Compulsion – A Comparative Analysis

 An estimated 2.3% of the U.S. population, or 1 in 40 people, will develop OCD, and that 1.2% of people have OCD in any 12-month period.
 However, the true prevalence of OCD is likely higher, as social stigma and imperfect assessment tools cause OCD and many other mental illnesses to be under-reported.

-- People with early age of onset have more severe symptoms of OCD and higher rates of ADHD and bipolar disorder.
+- People who get OCD when they’re young tend to have more serious symptoms and are more likely to also have ADHD and bipolar disorder.
 (Psychological Medicine, 2014)

 How does OCD start?

-We don’t know why OCD happens, but it might be due to genes or certain chemicals in the brain.
-Essentially, OCD affects how the brain communicates between cells.
+We’re not exactly sure why OCD happens, but it might be because of genes or certain chemicals in the brain.
+Basically, OCD messes with how the brain talks to itself.

-People with OCD may not have enough neurotransmitters like serotonin to help their brain cells talk to each other in the right way.
+People with OCD might not have enough of certain chemicals, like serotonin, to help their brain cells chat the right way.

-To put it simply, someone with OCD might have to check the lock on their front door again and again because their brain is telling them something bad will happen if they don’t.
-The next section will explain how OCD tendencies can impact one in the real world.
+In simple terms, someone with OCD might feel like they have to check if the front door is locked over and over because their brain tells them something bad will happen if they don’t.
+The next part will talk about how this can affect someone in everyday life.

 A Tesla Tale